-In 2022 we introduced and implemented a whole school commencement program to further support the learning success of our students.
+In 2022 we introduced a whole school commencement program to further support the learning success of our students.
 A united and consistent approach and the raising of expectations was a major focus across all classrooms.

-The aim was to ensure engagement and meaningful learning experiences to re inspire and invigorate our learners in the last weeks of school.
+The aim was to ensure engagement and meaningful learning experiences to re-inspire and invigorate our learners in the last weeks of school.

-For information about our commencement program please refer to Compass, School Documentation, Senior Studies.
+For information about our commencement program please refer to Compass, School Documentation, Commencement.